hubmapconsortium/ccf/pages/omap-extras/omap-faq.md

 Additionally, please create [Research Resource Identifiers (RRIDs) for all custom reagents](https://scicrunch.org/resources).

 ### Should I include an OMAP in my manuscript that uses multiplexed antibody-based imaging?
-We strongly recommend that you format your antibody panel using the [OMAP Antibody Table Template](https://github.com/hubmapconsortium/ccf/pages/omap-extras/omap-table-template.xlsx).
+We strongly recommend that you format your antibody panel using the [OMAP Table Template](https://hubmapconsortium.github.io/ccf/pages/omap-extras/omap-table-template.xlsx).
 The metadata captured by our OMAP template conform to journal reporting standards and are recommended for reproducible multiplexed tissue imaging ([Schapiro et al. 2022](https://doi.org/10.1038/s41592-022-01415-4); [Hickey et al. 2021](https://doi.org/10.1038/s41592-021-01316-y)) .
 This can be included as a supplementary table and/or dataset (CSV) file.

 ### As an OMAP author who has published my OMAP with a peer reviewed journal, why should I also publish my OMAP on the HuBMAP HRA Portal?
 By publishing OMAPs on the HuBMAP HRA portal, we aim to highlight useful resources that may be missed in the methods and supplementary tables of most manuscripts.
 We appreciate the time and dedication it takes to construct an OMAP de novo and hope that the HuBMAP HRA Portal will provide greater visibility for your work while helping others with their multiplexed imaging studies.